DadCooksDinner

 Instructions

 1. Soak the plank: Put the plank in a large container, weigh it down, and cover with water.
+(I use a rimmed baking sheet.)
 Soak for at least one hour, or up to overnight.

-3. Prepare the grill: Set the grill up for indirect cooking at high heat.
-For my Weber Summit, I preheat the grill for 15 minutes with all the burners on high, then I turn off the middle burners (leaving burners 1 and 6 lit and on high heat).
-I want an internal temperature of 450ºF, or higher if I can get it.
+3. Prepare the grill: For my Weber Summit, I preheat the grill for 15 minutes with all the burners on high, then I turn off the middle burners (leaving burners 1 and 6 lit and on high heat).
+For my Weber Kettle, I light a chimney full of charcoal, let it get covered with ash, then pour the coals into charcoal baskets on two sides of the grill, leaving the center of the charcoal grate clear.

-4. Cook the salmon: Put the plank on the grill, over the unlit burners, and cook with the lid closed.
-Cook until the salmon reads 135ºF in its thickest point, measured with an instant read thermometer, about 30 minutes.
-(30 minutes is for a 1 ¼ inch thick salmon filet - thicker can take up to 40 minutes.)
+4. Cook the plank of salmon:ย Put the plank on the grill grate over the unlit burners, and cook with the lid closed.
+Cook until the salmon reads 135ยบF in its thickest point, measured with an instant read thermometer, about 30 minutes.
+(30 minutes is for a 1 ยผ inch thick salmon filet - thicker filets can take up to 40 minutes.)

 Notes